ZhengYuan-Public/zhengyuan-public.github.io/_posts/2000-01-01-ProblemDemo.md

 I wonder where the grammar check for code block was enabled.
 Here are two examples:

 The first one is from my [post](https://zhengyuan-public.github.io/posts/JekyllPostTemplate/#align-multiple-equations) for equation template/reminder.
 I have open a [topic](https://github.com/cotes2020/jekyll-theme-chirpy/discussions/1943) in discussion, but no one has replied yet.

-The first one is particularly strange because some part of the eqation becase italic.
-So maybe it's a kramdown engine problem?
-I'll report it in the kramdown repo if so.
+The first one is particularly strange because some part of the eqation becase italic in light mode.
+When in dark mode, colors are also applied incorrectly to some part of the text but italic text are longer there.
+I believe this is related to the switch between light and dark theme.

 ```markdown
 <Mandatory Blank Line>